DMIT-2018/Take-Home-Exercises-Jan-2023/OLTP_Integrated/README.md

 1. Implement code to register your serivce methods and dbcontext.
 Use your class demonstration as a guideline in setting this up.
 Use User Secrets for your connection string.
 1. Implement your service methods and CQRS data models within the class library. **A set of methods and models have been supplied for you to use if you wish.
 They have been tested and work.**
 1. Create the data display page for the order.
 It should have a form to accept an order id and fetch the requested data (see above).
 Add a reset button to your form to clear the form.
 1. Create a web page using the mockup diagram to collect your picking information.
-The process for this page are listed above.
+The processes for this page are listed above.
 Collect the necessary data from all the orderlist detail lines to submit along with the orderid and pickerid.

 ![Order Picking RTD](./GroceryERD.png)